Home Child Custody

 Decisions regarding visitation can take varying forms, as well.
 Judges consider similar factors when making these arrangements, such as:

-• Willingness and ability to obey terms of visitation agreement
+• Willingness and ability to obey the terms of the visitation agreement

 • Parental fitness